alliander-opensource/mixed-reality-franka-emika-control/README.md

 Programming industrial robot arms can be a tedious and unintuitive process with conventional control methods, such as joysticks or 2D GUIs.

-This repository contains both a Unity application and ROS packages that enable users to control a Kinova Jaco 2 robot arm using the Microsoft HoloLens 2 through a Mixed Reality experience.
-Besides being able to intuitively set pose targets for the robot directly in task space, there is also a demonstration for planning a simple pick and place task.
+This repository contains both a Unity application and ROS packages that enable users to control a Franka Emika Research 3 robot arm using the Microsoft HoloLens 2 through a Mixed Reality experience.
+Besides being able to intuitivKinovaely set pose targets for the robot directly in task space, there is also a demonstration for planning a simple pick and place task.
 Furthermore, the application utilizes the spatial awareness capabilities of the HoloLens 2 to provide information on obstacles that are in the robot workspace, enabling collision-aware motion planning of robot movements.

+This package is an adaption of the orignial [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main)

 ## Installation
 ### Hardware
 Required hardware:
-* Kinova Jaco 2 Robot
+* Franka Emika Research 3 Robot arm
 * Microsoft HoloLens 2
 * External PC (Ubuntu 20.04)
 * Printed QR codes for robot localization and object detection

-#### Kinova Jaco 2 Robot
+#### Franka Emika Research 3 Robot
 1. Mount the robot securely to a flat surface
 2. Connect the power cable and the controller to the robot
-3. Power on the robot and send the arm to the home position by holding the middle button on the controller
+3. Power on the robot, connect the ethernet cable to the external pc and go to the interface of the ip adress.
+4. Unlock all the joints and activate the FCI

 #### Microsoft HoloLens 2
 Make sure the HoloLens 2 device is in [developer mode](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#enabling-developer-mode).
 This is required in order to deploy the Unity application to the device.

 #### External PC (Ubuntu 20.04)
 As the robot arm does not have an internal computer capable of running the ROS components, a separate machine is required.
 This machine can be anything capable of running Ubuntu 20.04, such as an Intel NUC or a laptop.

-Note that running WSL2 on Windows also works but to our knowledge only when using the Kinova Arm in the Gazebo simulation.
-The Kinova Ethernet/USB integration to WSL is non-trivial though.
+Make sure that unbuntu is installed with a realtime kernel.
+This gives the oppertunity to control the robot arm real time.
+Installation info can be found over [here](https://frankaemika.github.io/docs/installation_linux.html).

 ##### Ethernet Connection
 Connect the Ethernet cable to the port on the robot and to a port on the PC.
 So that the PC can connect to the robot driver via the Ethernet connection, the wired connection has to be configured in the following way: